mooreryan/zach/README.md

 # Zach

-The best programs always have the best name, and this one is no different.
+The best programs always have the best names, and this one is no different.